nycebyte/machine-learn/README.md

-# machine-learn
+# machine-learning
-learning machine learning with python
+learninghow to code  machine learning projects with python